 - Students are encouraged to focus on obtaining the necessary skills required to complete their apprenticeship.
 Each apprentice is provided with a Training Standards booklet that is used to record their competencies and skill-sets.

-- Students require approval of a Registered Training Agreement (RTA) signed between the Employer, the Apprentice and the Ministry of Labour, Immigration, Training and Skills Development to attend the Level 1 in-school training.
+- Students require approval of a Registered Training Agreement (RTA) signed between the Employer, the Apprentice and the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to attend the Level 1 in-school training.

-- While in the Program, students attend the participating College/Training Delivery Agent (Durham College, Fleming College, Pereyma, Liuna (Cobourg location), or the Durham Hairstylist Academy) as per their schedule.
+- While in the Program, students attend the participating College/Training Delivery Agent (Durham College, Fleming College, Pereyma, LiUNA (Cobourg location), or the Durham Hairstylist Academy) as per their schedule.

 |